FGR-17 Viper: Description

 According to General Dynamics' brochure, the FGR-17 was intended to be used by front-line troops as opposed to dedicated anti-tank squads, to give these units a last line of defense backed up by the heavier and more specialized TOW, Dragon and Hellfire missile launchers.
-These launchers, as opposed to the FGR-17, are far more effective against tanks and can strike from longer distances, but require a specialized anti-tank unit whereas the FGR-17 has the advantage it could be deployed to all soldiers in large quantities.
-General Dynamics specifically states that the FGR-17 is best deployed in close quarters against enemy flanks and rears, not against front armor.
+These launchers, as opposed to the FGR-17, are far more effective against tanks and can strike from longer distances, but require a specialized anti-tank unit, whereas the FGR-17 could be deployed to all soldiers in large quantities.
+General Dynamics specifically stated that the FGR-17 was best deployed in close quarters against enemy flanks and rears, not against front armor.

-The launcher of the FGR-17 is made from lightweight fibreglass and resembles many features of its predecessor.
-It consists of a telescopic tube, much like the M72 LAW it is meant to replace, and the trigger and firing mechanism does not protrude from the launcher itself, with the trigger placed flush against the tube to allow the weapon to be stowed in a backpack more easily.
-Unlike the M72 LAW, however, the tube does not extend back but forwards from the firing mechanism.
+The launcher of the FGR-17 is made from lightweight fibreglass, and resembles many features of its predecessor.
+It has a telescopic tube, much like the M72 LAW it was meant to replace, and the trigger and firing mechanism does not protrude from the launcher itself, with the trigger placed flush against the tube to allow the weapon to be stowed in a backpack more easily.
+Unlike the M72 LAW, the tube does not extend back, but forwards from the firing mechanism.

 Covers at the rear and front of the tube protect the missile from environmental effects such as moisture and dust.
 Only the rear cover needs to be removed before firing.
 The FGR-17 uses flip-down aperture sights for targeting, protected by a casing.
 As the missile tube is extended, the sights are released and flip up.

-The missile itself consists of a solid rocket-powered booster and a HEAT warhead.
+The missile has a solid rocket-powered booster and a HEAT warhead.
 Nine collapsible fins extend in mid-flight to ensure a stable flight path.
 The missile fires via an impact fuse.
 After firing, the launcher has to be discarded, it can not be re-used with another missile.
-The FGR-17 launcher acts as a container for the missile itself and both are meant to be handled as a single unit.
-The FGR-17, like all weapons of its kind, produces a backblast effect so care for collateral damage must be taken whilst firing.
+The FGR-17 launcher acts as a container for the missile.
+Both are meant to be handled as a single unit.
+The FGR-17, like all weapons of its kind, produces a backblast effect, so care for collateral damage must be taken whilst firing.